 This course is an examination of past and current approaches, methods, and techniques for teaching English to speakers of other languages (ESOL).
 Participants analyze program models and methods of instruction for bi/multilingual English learners; demonstrate teaching strategies; develop lesson and unit planning skills; evaluate materials, textbooks, and resources available in the field; examine issues in testing bi/multilingual English learners for placement, diagnosis, exit, and evaluation; and analyze current assessment instruments.

-READ-7261 - Literacy Engagement through Writing
+READ-7261 - Language and Literacy Engagement through Writing

-READ-7262 - Trends in Literacy Education
+READ-7262 - Trends and Issues in Language and Literacy Education

-READ-7263 - Comprehensive Literacy Assessments and Interventions
+READ-7263 - Comprehensive Language and Literacy Assessments and Interventions

 Guidelines for Admittance